 Laptops have provided the world with the flexibility and portability to do all of their work and computing away from home.
-With all of the new technology, laptops have been unleashing new gaming benefits and potential to all who feel chained by their desktops.
-The age old question still remains: Are laptops or desktops better for gaming?
+With all of the new technology, laptops have been unleashing new gaming benefits and potential to all who feel chained by their desktop towers.
+The age-old question still remains: Are laptops or desktops better for gaming?
 We have broken it down into 5 pretty important categories to make it simple.

-First up is portability, and it is no surprise the laptops take the win in this category.
-Laptops were invented because of a need to be on the go.
-Over the past few years, gaming laptops have slimmed down creating a new ease of mobility for gamers.
-Almost gone are the days where you would have to pack half of your house, 5000 cords and your cat in order to play your game outside of your house.
+First up is portability, and it is no surprise that laptops take the win in this category.
+Laptops were invented because of the need to be on the go.
+Over the past few years, gaming laptops have slimmed down creating new ease of mobility for gamers.
+Almost gone are the days when you would have to pack half of your house, 5000 cords, and your cat in order to play your game outside of your house.

 Interestingly enough, the desktop does get some slack here.
 It may not be as portable, but you never have to worry about the battery dying on you, or forgetting your beloved power cord at home.
 Even though laptops are improving, limited space inside the device means their battery life isn’t.